-The Church contains several seasons that help to guide the worship of Catholics.
 The order of the year is as follows:

 Advent marks the beginning of the liturgical year.
 We celebrate this season for four weeks leading up to Christmas.
 We use this season to reflect of Jesus’ coming to us in the flesh and to prepare ourselves for His coming again.